jeju2486/GWAS-GOLD/README.md

 #### b.
 Using Core Alignment Files (Optional)

-If you have a core alignment file from [PIRATE](https://github.com/SionBayliss/PIRATE) or similar tools, you can reduce variant calling time:
+If you have a core alignment file from [PIRATE](https://github.com/SionBayliss/PIRATE) or similar tools, you can reduce variant calling time by running the following script:

 ```ruby
 bash run_ld_calculation_from_aln.sh -i "$pirate_result_dir" -o "$output_dir" -t "number_of_cpus"